Dispute and Resolution

 The dispute is resolved.

 Courier Mail 17 May 1939

 It is of interest that a curtain raiser to the 1937 Bulimba Cup Brisbane v Ipswich round, that the Brisbane and Ipswich referees

-played in match which was refereed by Bill Riordan and subsequently won by Brisbane 5-3.
+played in a match which was refereed by Bill Riordan and subsequently won by Brisbane 5-3.
 R.C.
-Walsh scored the Ipswich try, and
+Walsh scored the Ipswich try and

-E. Costello the Brisbane one, Robinson making the difference with a goal8.
+E. Costello the Brisbane one.
+Robinson making the difference with a goal14.

 - Anon, date unknown.
 Harold Horder Wikipedia Webpage accessed July 2018.